DavidShenJingtao/tp/docs/UserGuide.md

 * `listsession A1` — Lists all contacts in session A1.
 ![list-session.png](images/list-session.png)

-Expected output: The list shows only contacts in the specified session and the result display states how many were found.
+What you’ll see: The list shows only contacts in the specified session and the result display states how many were found.

 Tip: Combine `listsession` with `export` to save a CSV for a specific tutorial group.

 <a id="locating-persons-by-name-find"></a>
-### 5.6 Locating Persons by Name: `find`
+### 5.6 Finding contacts by name: `find`

-Finds persons whose names contain the given substring (case-insensitive).
+Finds contacts whose names contain the given substring (case-insensitive).

 Format: `find KEYWORD`